JoshuaMeza/HCI/github/doc/specs.md

 ## Requirements definition

 ### Non-functional
-Avaliability:
+#### Avaliability:
--People can use the diary whenever need to so it needs to be avaliable at all times
+- People can use the diary whenever need to so it needs to be avaliable at all times
-Portable:
+#### Portable:
--The diary app should be accesible in different systems.
+- The diary app should be accesible in different systems.
-Scalability:
+#### Scalability:
--The diary should progress with information and updates as time goes on.
+- The diary should progress with information and updates as time goes on.
-Usability:
+#### Usability:
 - People should use the diary to relieve stress which is recommended to be used once a day at least.
-Security:
+#### Security:
--As it is a diary, people should have what they write or do with the diary as private as possible for only them to insert their experiences.
+- As it is a diary, people should have what they write or do with the diary as private as possible for only them to insert their experiences.

--The user can share their pages if they allow it to.
+ - The user can share their pages if they allow it to.
-- ...

 > [👈 Go back.](./index.md)